-During the monitoring period, the controlled wetland/trenches final effluent (Table 5) was within the ranges of overland flow wastes parameters measured to date (Table 6).
-The effluent was also good in terms of bacteriological quality although on one occasion the faecal coliform count was well above the median of previous results, but still better than the corresponding wetland effluent quality (Table 3).
-Flow rates estimated at the outfall to the stream ranged from 2 to 6 L/sec prior to the rock riprap outfall through which the final effluent discharged into the stream.
-This effluent varied in appearance from relatively clear to turbid, dark green.
+During the monitoring period, the controlled wetland/trenches final effluent (Table 5) was within the ranges of overland flow wastes parameters measured to date (Table 6) with one exception when the bacteriological quality, in terms of the faecal coliform count, was well above the median of previous results and higher than the maximum, but still better than the corresponding wetland effluent quality at that time (Table 3).
+Flow rates estimated at the outfall to the stream ranged from 3 to 25 L/sec prior to the rock rip-rap outfall through which the final effluent discharged into the stream.
+This effluent varied in appearance from relatively clear, pale green to turbid, dark green.